Kasumi-Devices/releases/README.md

 "releases" repo is an original work by JarlPenguin.

-Announcements images, regular maintainership and bringups are done by Beru Shinsetsu.
+Announcements images, regular maintainership and bringups are done by Beru Hinode.

-Copyright (C) 2022 Beru Shinsetsu (On behalf of Project Kasumi).
+Copyright (C) 2022 Beru Hinode (On behalf of Project Kasumi).